ClownMaidLifestyle/Reading-Notes/README.md

 ## Growth Mindset

-Growth Mindset, in short, is
+Growth Mindset, in short, is a personal commitment to choose attitudes that bolsters personal growth and development rather than limiting it.
+This include:
+1. Viewing obstacles as learning opportunities
+2. Participating and communicating wherever possible
+3. Being inspired by the success of others